 There are a few different pieces of equipment you’ll need to smoke chicken thighs.
 First and foremost, you’ll obviously need a smoker if you don’t have one already.
 There are quite a few different types of smokers out there, many of which are capable of smoking delicious chicken!

-You’ll also without a doubt need a probe thermometer for smoking.
+You’ll also want to use a probe thermometer to help you gauge when your thighs are done.
 If you don’t own one, now is the time to pick one up!
 It’s an incredibly important tool for any pit master.

 Since you smoke foods with low temperatures, it can be hard to tell exactly when food is safely cooked all the way through.
 Typically chicken thighs cook on the smoker for an hour and a half to two hours, but really you’re cooking them until they reach a safe internal temperature of 165°F. The only way to know for sure is by utilizing a probe thermometer.